Lebanon Palestine Syria

 What’s happening in Lebanon?

 Lebanon was already suffering from the worst economic crisis in its history.
-It has been struggling for years to support over a million refugees from Syria, and hosts the highest number of refugees per capita in the world.
+It has been struggling for years to support over a million refugees from Syria and it hosts one of the highest numbers of refugees per capita in the world.

-Now, the conflict has crippled jobs, education, and almost every other vital sector.
+The conflict with Israel, which lasted from October 2023 until a ceasefire was agreed on 27 November 2024, crippled jobs, education, and almost every other vital sector.

-Thousands of families have lost their lands and shops - their only source of income.
-Too many are now sleeping in the streets, outside mosques and churches, and in public squares.
-They have lost everything.
+Thousands of families lost their lands and shops - their only source of income.

 Are aid supplies sufficient?